Dr Bruno Fonseca Simoes

 - Advanced Skills and Concepts (BIOL307) − Podules: Molecular Ecology & Conservation Genetics and Science Communication

-I am an evolutionary biologist interested in the evolution of animal vision.
+I am an evolutionary biologist interested in the evolution of animal sensory perception.
 My research career has been focused on studying the evolution of vision in several vertebrate lineages: bats, snakes, and squamate reptiles.

 Additionally, I also currently studying other aspects of ecological adaptation in lizards and snakes as well as identify new species.